juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 First of all, the connector provides an endpoint for requesting its self-description.
 The self-description is returned as JSON-LD string and contains several information about the running connector instance.
-This includes e.g. the title, the maintainer, the Information Model version, and the resource catalog.
+This includes e.g. the title, the maintainer, the IDS Infomodel version, and the resource catalog.
 At the public endpoint `/`, the resource catalog is not displayed.
 It can only be accessed with admin credentials or by sending an IDS description request message (see [here](#step-1-request-a-connectors-self-description)).